At Scrivens Opticians & Hearing Care, we’re committed to protecting and respecting your privacy.

-As an accredited provider of adult hearing services on behalf of the NHS we comply fully with their Information Governance policy.
+As an accredited provider of adult hearing services on behalf of the NHS, we comply fully with their Information Governance Policy.
 The legal framework governing the use of personal confidential data in health care is complex.
-It includes the NHS Act 2006, the Health and Social Care Act 2012, the Data Protection Act and the Human Rights Act.
+It includes the NHS Act 2006, the Health and Social Care Act 2012, the General Data Protection Regulation (GDPR) and the Human Rights Act.

 Please note that as a healthcare provider we are obliged to contact you when you are due or overdue for your next scheduled appointment for eye care or hearing care.

 How you can access and update your information

 The accuracy and availability of your personal information is important to us.
 If you change email address, or any of the other information we hold is inaccurate or out of date, or you would like a copy of the information we hold about you, please email us at: firstname.lastname@example.org, or write to us at: The Customer Care Team, Scrivens Opticians & Hearing Care, Scrivens House, 60 Islington Row Middleway, Edgbaston, Birmingham B15 1PH.
 Alternatively, you can telephone our Customer care Team free on 0800 626 427.